JordiRos/dryGL/README.md

 - Addons/QuadBatch: simple quad drawing, later on it will be a real quadbatch pipeline

 Example:
-- AppSimple: Rotating 3D cube, cameraPerspective, cameraOrthogonal, Vbo, Ibo, Fbo
+- AppSimple: Rotating 3D cube
+- AppFbo

 Dependencies:
 - Glm